 Thanks for visiting my website!
 I am an assistant professor at Fundação Getulio Vargas' (FGV) School of International Relations in São Paulo, Brazil.

 I defended my PhD thesis (May 2021, summa cum laude) in the Department of International Relations/Political Science of the Graduate Institute of International and Development Studies, located in Geneva, Switzerland.
 I have been a Visiting Researcher at the University of North Carolina at Chapel Hill and a Research Associate at the European University Institute, thanks to a Swiss National Science Foundation grant (Doc.Mobility).

 My main research project investigates change in labor provisions in bilateral trade agreements over time.
 In particular, I analyze the mobilization of domestic actors in favor of stronger worker protection in trade deals.
 I also develop a research project on trade and environmental politics.
 My articles have appeared in the Environmental Politics journal (Taylor & Francis), Word Trade Review (Cambridge University Press), Business & Politics (Cambridge University Press), New Political Economy (Taylor & Francis), among others.

-Before coming to Geneva I worked at the United Nations Development Programme in Brasilia, in a project aimed at promoting social and inclusive businesses in Brazil.
-There, I was part of a small team that managed the research and publication of the first report on inclusive business of UNDP Brazil.
+I have previously worked at the United Nations Development Programme in Brasilia, in a project aimed at promoting social and inclusive businesses in Brazil.
+I was part of a small team that managed the research and publication of the first report on inclusive business of UNDP Brazil.

 I love doing research and learning how to improve it.
 That is driven by curiosity and by a deep interest in creating knowledge.
 Please do not hesitate to contact me for projects, questions and comments about my research.

 Sustainable Development in Trade Policies

 Why do countries add provisions related to labor in their trade agreements?
 What are the domestic political reasons behind the promotion of such clauses?

 and Trade Politics